 He started laughing, only it kind of sounded like sobs.

-“No.” His fingers brushed mine, and I grabbed hold of them.
+“No.” His fingers brushed mine, and my hand felt numb as I tried to grab hold of them.
 “Not even a little bit.”

 We laid there for a while, just breathing.
-I wasn’t sure how to process what had happened, but now I knew that a demon had attached itself to me.
+I wasn’t sure how to process what had happened, but I knew that a demon had attached itself to me.
+A very powerful demon.
+Even if we’d broken his hold on me tonight, he wasn’t gone.
+I could feel the evil magic like a tick that had burrowed under my skin and I had no idea how to get rid of it.